-The Ender 3 prints ABS, PLA, TPU, PETG and other plastics, but given the open case for ABS printing, it is better to build something like a cap on the printer.
-It can also be a problem when printing with soft plastics due to the bowden feed.
-But there are some semi-rigid plastics (like the Ninja Cheetah) that won’t even have a problem with a bowden pitch.
+The printer can also experience some challenges when printing soft plastics due to the bowden feed.
+However, there are some semi-rigid plastics (like the Ninja Cheetah) that won’t even have a problem with a bowden pitch.

-For those new to 3D printing, assembling a printer may not be a trivial task.
-It took us about 50 minutes to assemble and calibrate.
-The user who does this for the first time will need about 1.5-2 hours.
+If you are new to 3D printing, assembling a printer may be a challenging task.
+It took us about 50 minutes to assemble and calibrate the Ender 3.
+However, absolute beginners may take over an hour to assemble and calibrate the unit.

-The lower part of the frame with the table is supplied already assembled, which greatly simplifies the task.
+The lower part of the frame with the table is shipped already assembled.
+This greatly simplifies the assembly process.
 You also don’t have to assemble the extruder and the X-axis motor.

-- The first step is to assemble the printer frame: vertical profiles, a power supply and a display are attached to the bottom.
+- The first step is to assemble the printer frame.
+The vertical profiles, a power supply and a display are attached to the bottom.

-Everything is simple here, further assembly steps will be somewhat more complicated.
+This step is simple.
+However, further assembly steps will be somewhat more complicated.

 - The next step is to install the stop and Z-axis motor.

-It is very important here to set the Z-stop 32 mm from the base.
-Placing lower or higher can damage further calibration.
+Here, it is important to set the Z-stop 32 mm from the base.
+Placing it lower or higher can result into issues during calibration.

-The Z-axis motor needs to be adjusted in height for normal movement of the profile on which the extruder is mounted.
-A standard plastic card is ideal for these purposes:
+The height of the Z-axis motor needs to be adjusted for normal movement of the profile on which the extruder is mounted.
+You can use a standard plastic card to do the adjustment.

-- Next, we proceed to the assembly of the X axis.
-The extruder motor, the extruder itself on rollers, the belt, the belt tensioner and the idler pulley are attached to the aluminum profile.
-Some users in their reviews noted that the X-axis belt was in fact a little longer and had to arrange dances with a tambourine to achieve the desired tension.
-Fortunately, we did not have such a problem, maybe it was a shortage of the first batch of printers.
+- Next is assembling the X axis.
+Attach the extruder motor, the extruder itself on rollers, the belt, the belt tensioner and the idler pulley to the aluminum profile.
+Some users in their reviews noted that the X-axis belt was a little longer, and they had to arrange dances with a tambourine to achieve the desired tension.
+For us, we did not have such a problem.

 - And there is little left to do …